VisTrails/VisTrails/doc/usersguide/getting_started.rst

 ``Open`` button in the toolbar or select ``Open`` from the ``File`` menu.
 This brings up a standard file dialog where you can select a vistrail to open.
 Vistrails are identified by the ``.vt`` file extension.
-Opening a vistrail adds a tab to the builder window, where each tab represents a different vistrail.
-Clicking a tab switches the current vistrail.
+Alternatively, if the vistrail is listed under `My Vistrails` in the ``Workspace Panel``, double clicking its name will open it.
+When a vistrail is opened, it is listed in the ``Workspace`` (upper left panel) under `Current Vistrails`.
+Since only one open vistrail is displayed at a time, the ``Workspace`` allows you to select which one to display.
 Vistrails can also be stored in a database, enabling a central repository for workflows.
 See Chapter :ref:`chap-database` for more details about this feature.

 .. index::
    pair: close; vistrail
    pair: save; vistrail

-To close a vistrail, you can either choose the ``Close`` option from the ``File`` menu or click the red 'X' button on the upper right side of the builder window.
+To close a vistrail, you can either choose the ``Close`` option from the ``File`` menu or type Ctrl-w.
 If the vistrail has not been saved, you will be asked if you wish to save your work.
 To save a vistrail, there is both a button and a menu item in the ``File`` menu.
 If you would